iluwatar/java-design-patterns/hexagonal/README.md

 ## Applicability
 Use Hexagonal Architecture pattern when

-* it is important that the application is fully testable
+* When the application needs to be independent of any frameworks
-* you use Domain Driven Design methodology and/or Microservices architectural style
+* When it is important that the application highly maintainable and fully testable

 ## Real world examples